Oxore/m68k-disasm/Readme.md

 case for now is Sega Mega Drive / Genesis ROM hacking.
 I failed to find any way to disassemble SMD ROMs in such a way that it would be possible to assemble it back with GNU AS.
-All disassemblers I tried produce either syntactically incompatible asembly listing, or it is not the same as original binary after translation into machine code.
+All disassemblers I tried produce either syntactically incompatible assembly listing, or it is not the same as original binary after translation into machine code.
 So I decided to build my own disassembler, that will do exactly what I need with full control over the process and maybe more.